LifeAdventurer/permission-tree/README.md

 # Permission Tree

-A tree structure that manages permissions and allows moving subtrees.
-This project implements a simple permission tree where each node can be public or private.
+A tree structure that manages permissions and tags, and allows moving subtrees.
+This project implements a simple permission tree where each node can be public or private and optionally contain tags.
 When a public subtree is moved to a private node, the entire subtree becomes private.
+Tags are also inherited from ancestor nodes.

 ## Features

 - Create and manage a tree structure.
-- Add nodes with customizable permissions (public/private).
+- Add nodes with customizable permissions (`Public` / `Private`).
 - Move subtrees while maintaining permission rules.
-- Inherit permissions from parent nodes.
+- Inherit permissions and tags from parent nodes.
+- Assign and merge tags dynamically.

 ## Getting Started